 “We should make an app that helps you find and review campgrounds!” she said to her husband and soon-to-be-co-founder, Kevin, while they were out hiking one day.

 The rest is history.
 Today, it’s much easier for any level of camper — even first-timers — to plan every stage of their camping trip.
 The Dyrt helps you find campgrounds, read reviews, view photos, and save campgrounds.
 We make planning a camping trip simple.
-Our newest version of The Dyrt app makes it even easier, with enhanced search features and lists.
+Our newest version of The Dyrt app makes it even easier, with enhanced search features and usability.

 Searching and finding a campground is a big part of planning any great adventure.
 But there are many other considerations, as well.